18F/PriceHistoryGUI/README.md

 * Create an empty __init__.py file parallel to MorrisDataDecorator, PricesPaidAPI, and PricesPaidGUI.
 * Install the PricesPaidAPI following the instructions found there.
 * Install the PricesPaidGUI following the instructions found here.
+* Install P3Auth.
+* Install the MorridDataDecorator.
+* Create a directory called "logs" parallel to all of those.
 * Copy the the file in PricesPaidGUI/docs/Example.ppGuiConfig.py into PricesPaidGUI/ppGuiConfig.py and edit it appropriately.
 * Copy the file morris_config.py into
 * create your own "cookedData" directory with my example or your own.